Anupam-USP/ML-Projects/Instagram Collage/Readme.md

 # Description
 Some of the images are taken into account and arranged them with instagram styled collage pattern.
 Also they are made upon a black canvas to enhance their look.
+This is designed to operate with only 4 pictures.
 ## Requirements
 You need python libraries like OpenCV, Matplotlib, Pandas and Numpy to run this program.

 Here is an example of the ouput: